GabrielGil/bitbucket-issue-manager/readme.txt

 == Description ==

-With this plugin you can easily check your latest issues on BitBucket.
+With this plugin you can easily check your latest issues on BitBucket right on your Dashboard.
 The recently created and the solved ones.

 There are two widgets available after install:

 * Recently opened issues
 * Recently closed issues

+= Upcoming features =

+* Issue listing page.
+* Front-end widget
+* Issue emmbedding shortcode
+* Auto-issue linking on posts.

 == Installation ==